CH-RAFAY/Team-Directory-FSProject/README.md

-# FullStack Vue.js Data Search Platform
+# React Based Data Search Platform

 This repository contains a **full-stack web application built with Vue.js**, featuring a dynamic interface with integrated **backend data fetching and advanced search filtering mechanisms**.